emlased/MONAI-Label-on-Runpod/README.md

 # MONAI Label
 ## Background and definitions
 MONAI Label is a software tool for using machine learning to automate the image segmentation process.
 It is run on a server and the user interacts with the server using a client.
 3D Slicer is a client that is run on the user's local machine.
 OHIF is an alternate client that is run on the MONAI Label server and accessed through the user's browser.
-Runpod is a service that allows you to build a temporary server called a pod with a high end gpu for performing machine learning computations.
+RunPod is a service that allows you to build a temporary server called a pod with a high end gpu for performing machine learning computations.
 Orthanc is a software that is used to create a dicom server that stores data for imaging studies.
 MONAI Label will communicate with an Orthanc dicom server to pull studies and push segmentation files.
-This tutorial describes how to build a MONAI Label server on a runpod.
+This tutorial describes how to build a MONAI Label server on a RunPod.
 ## Step by step
 1. Set up RunPod
 2. Set up MONAI Label Server